Eligibility and Disqualification Recommendations for Competitive Athletes with Cardiovascular Abnormalities

 Dr. Leslie Cooper, who co-authored this paper, shared this with us for you to read.

 In a paper published in an American Heart Association Journal, in 2015, there are general considerations to consider before resuming competitive sports.
-I will try and summarize the myocarditis section of it here, but for the complete article, please click here.
+I will try and summarize the myocarditis section of it here.

 Myocarditis commonly presents with severe shortness of breath on exertion, chest pain and cardiac arrhythmias.
 It can also present as a myocardial infarction-like syndrome (Heart Attack), with sudden death in the presence of normal coronary arteries.
 The contribution of myocarditis to cardiovascular sudden death varies with age causing cardiovascular sudden death in approximately 2% of infants, 5% of children, and 4-7.5% of athletes.
 Most cardiovascular sudden deaths attributable to myocarditis occur in males, and in some cases, myocarditis results in sudden death without antecedent symptoms or macroscopic cardiac abnormalities.